red-axe/am-editor/docs/api/utils.md

----
-translateHelp: true
----

-# 实用方法和常量
+# Useful methods and constants

-## 常量
+## Constant

 ### `isEdge`

-否是 Edge 浏览器
+Edge browser

 ### `isChrome`

-是否是 Chrome 浏览器
+Is it a Chrome browser

 ### `isFirefox`

-是否是 Firefox 浏览器
+Is it a Firefox browser

 ### `isSafari`

-是否是 Safari 浏览器
+Is it a Safari browser

 ### `isMobile`

-是否是 手机浏览器
+Is it a mobile browser

 ### `isIos`

-是否是 iOS 系统
+Is it an iOS system

 ### `isAndroid`

-是否是 安卓系统
+Whether it is Android

 ### `isMacos`

-是否是 Mac OS X 系统
+Is it a Mac OS X system

 ### `isWindows`

-是否是 Windows 系统
+Is it a Windows system

-## 方法
+## Method

 ### `isNodeEntry`

-是否是 NodeInterface 对象

-接受以下类型对象
+Whether it is a NodeInterface object

+Accept the following types of objects

 -   `string`
 -   `HTMLElement`